 Scholars can monitor their house points in the cafeteria to the left of the vending machines.
-House points are updated each week by Mr. Lannaman and Mr. Harris.
+House points are updated each week by Mr. Lannaman and Coach Brown.

 Each morning, our high school scholars end Town Hall with a recitation of Invictus by William Ernest Henley.
 The powerful words in this poem exemplify how our young men take charge of their lives and their destinies.

 Out of the night that covers me,

 Black as the pit from pole to pole,

 For my unconquerable soul.

 Under the bludgeonings of chance